Generic name: amphetamine and dextroamphetamine [ am-FET-a-meen-and-DEX-troe-am-FET-a-meen ]

 Before taking this medicine

-Do not use this medicine if you have taken an MAO inhibitor in the past 14 days.
+Do not use amphetamine and dextroamphetamine if you have taken an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

 You may not be able to use amphetamine and dextroamphetamine if you have:

 high blood pressure, heart disease, coronary artery disease (hardened arteries);